avtar/gpii-automation/README.md

 * Microsoft Visual C++ 2010 Redistributable Package (x86)
 * Java JRE 7

-### Update npm to version 1.4 and install grunt-cli
+### Update npm to version 1.4 or higher and install grunt-cli

 With Nodejs 0.8.25 installed: